guhjy/2015ori-1/materials/study_02/interview-protocol.md

 			* [if yes] can you describe or name the methods you read about?
 		- did you look into previous cases of data fabrication and how they had been detected?
 			* [if yes] can you name the cases you looked into?
+		- how did you prepare?/other ways?
 		- did this preparation influence your approach to fabricating data?
+- Do you have other comments?

 ### What

-- could you name three specific characteristics that would make data look (more) weird in your opinion?
+- could you name specific characteristics that would make data look (more) weird in your opinion?
-- could you name three specific characteristics that would make data look (more) genuine in your opinion?
+- could you name specific characteristics that would make data look (more) genuine in your opinion?
 - Did you take these characteristics you just mentioned into account when fabricating the data?
 	* If so, how did you take these into account?
 - Did you take into consideration relations in the data other than the Stroop effect itself?